Does auto insurance cover slashed tires?

 - Collision coverage includes events where you collide into a stationary object, which can include road spikes.
 Depending upon the road spikes and your speed when running over them, they have the potential to damage your tires and various other aspects of your car as well.

 While you should always follow the rules of the road, accidents happen.
 Construction zone safety might still result in slashed tires because of sharp debris.
 Most insurance companies will take care of the damage if you have the right coverage in place.

 If you don’t have the coverage and your tires are slashed on private property, you might also look at suing the owners of the property.
 While suing might work in some instances, most property owners cover themselves.

 This cover is done with signage (or a disclaimer that you sign) that essentially says that you are parking at your own risk.
 This signage ensures that the owner is not at fault for any damage that might occur to your vehicle.

 A claim should be filed as soon as possible.
 This fast action will let the insurance company know something has happened.
 It will also ensure you don’t miss the deadlines where a claim could be denied because of waiting too long.

-If the slashed tires were the result of vandalism or another crime, be sure you file a police report before filing a claim.
+If the slashed tires were the result of vandalism or another crime, be sure you file police reports before filing a claim.